 Concrete Countertops St. Louis

-Concrete countertops allow the inlay of items such as stones, metal, recycled glass and many other items.
-The surface can be anything from “glass like” to a matte finish.
-Concrete countertops are typically specified by architects, designers and homeowners that want a completely one-of-a-kind product.
+Concrete countertops allow the inlay of items such as stones, metal, recycled glass, and many other items.
+The surface can be anything from “glass-like” to a matte finish.
+Concrete countertops are typically specified by architects, designers, and homeowners that want a complete one-of-a-kind product.

 Is Concrete for You?

 What are your expectations when it comes to concrete countertops?
 Are you looking at concrete because of price or is it the color options?
 Maybe it’s the overall “look” of concrete that you like.
 Let’s go over the pros and cons of concrete countertops.

 Concrete can be formed into almost any shape or size.
 This gives us flexibility when it comes to design, including specialty edges and integrated features like drain boards and custom sink shapes.